Lord-Gothic/Hexmap/README.md

 	I originally created  this in 1997 and submitted it to Torri's Delphi pages.
-Shortly after it was picked up by Bob Dalton from Mustang Software who added some more functionality
+Shortly after it was picked up by Bob Dalton from Mustang Software who added some more functionality.

+	This is free software